drone911/illumio-log-parser/README.md

 ## Assumptions
 1. As instructed, the program expects flow logs and lookup files as ascii files with the lookup file in csv format and flow logs in version 2 format.
-2. Since the log files contain protocol number, I have mapped the protocol numbers to their names using IANA specification (as per aws) present in ```resource``` folder.
+2. Since the log files contain protocol numbers, I have mapped them to their names using IANA specification (as per aws) present in ```resource``` folder.
 3. As instructed, I have used destination port and protocol to count tags and ports+protocols.

 ## How to run